FelixSiegfriedRiedel/chart-lyrics-analysis/README.md

 Make sure to install the required packages: `pip install -r requirements.txt` for alle components to run properly.

 ## Execution Order
+All data and results are included in this repository which means running the procedures is unnecessary.
+See the execution order below to recreate the research process.
+The steps 1, 4 and 6 request data from the web and are very time consuming.

 1. **top100_spider.py**

     `cd crawler/crawler`